ajarifi/hadron-roadmap/README.md

 4. Introduction to High Energy Physics (Perkins)
 5. Modern elementary particle physics (Kane)
 6. An Introduction to Particle Physics and the Standard Model (Mann)
+7. Problems and Solutions in Nuclear and Particle Physics (Petrera)

 ### Experimental Particle Physics
 1. Experimental foundations of particle physics (Cahn)